Albert Park, South Australia: Demographics

-The majority of residents (72.8%) are of Australian birth, with other common census responses being Italy (4.0%) and England (2.8%).
+The majority of residents (76.3%) are of Australian birth, with other top census responses being India (3.3%) and England (2.6%).

 The age distribution of Albert Park residents is skewed slightly higher than the greater Australian population.
-71.5% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 28.5% were younger than 25 years, compared to the Australian average of 33.5%.
+79% of residents were over 25 years in 2021, compared to the Australian average of 76%; and 21% were younger than 25 years, compared to the Australian average of 24%.

 Politics

 Local government

 Albert Park is part of West Woodville Ward in the City of Charles Sturt local government area, being represented in that council by Tolley Wasylenko and Angela Keneally.

 State and federal

 Albert Park lies in the state electoral district of Cheltenham and the federal electoral division of Port Adelaide.
 The suburb is represented in the South Australian House of Assembly by Jay Weatherill and federally by Mark Butler.